tim-smart/effect-atom/README.md

 import { BrowserKeyValueStore } from "@effect/platform-browser"
 import { Schema } from "effect"

+const runtime = Atom.runtime(BrowserKeyValueStore.layerLocalStorage)

-// Create an Atom that reads and writes to localStorage.
+// Create an Atom that reads and writes to `localStorage`.
 //
-// It uses Schema to define the type of the value stored. export const flagAtom = Atom.kvs({
+// It uses `Schema` to define the type of the value stored.
+//
+//       ┌─── Atom.Writable<boolean, boolean>
+//       ▼
+const flagAtom = Atom.kvs({
-  runtime: Atom.runtime(BrowserKeyValueStore.layerLocalStorage),
+  runtime: runtime,
   key: "flag",
   schema: Schema.Boolean,
   defaultValue: () => false,